invoke-ai/InvokeAI/docs/installation/020_INSTALL_MANUAL.md

     !!! tip

         You can permanently set the location of the runtime directory by setting the environment variable `INVOKEAI_ROOT` to the path of the directory.
-As mentioned previously, this is
-        **required** if your virtual environment is located outside of your runtime directory.
+As mentioned previously, this is *highly recommended** if your virtual environment is located outside of your runtime directory.

 10. Render away!

     Browse the [features](../features/CLI.md) section to learn about all the things you can do with InvokeAI.

 11. Subsequently, to relaunch the script, activate the virtual environment, and then launch `invokeai` command.
 If you forget to activate the virtual